medplum/medplum/packages/docs/docs/graphql/basic-queries.md

   </MedplumCodeBlock>
 </details>

 If more powerful filtering capabilities are required, a FHIRPath expression can be evaluated to select which list items are included in the response.
-The expression should evaluate to `true` for an item to be included:
+The expression should evaluate to `true` for an item to be included.
+This example selects all patient names without a family name:

 <Tabs groupId="language">
   <TabItem value="graphql" label="GraphQL">